hakai-here/Pyosint/README.md

 ----------|-- | -------------
-  find |-f    | To search for a user name from specific Web sites. scrap |-s   | For scrapping url from a website.
+  find |-f    | To search for a user name from specific Web sites. scrap |-s   | For scrapping url from a website. enum  |-e   | to count the number of subdomains on a website(enumeration)

  ```